|

 also caused by weakness of our movement to be over viewed by Bank-wise

-tendencies despite all leaders publicly pronouncing AIBOA is an
+tendencies despite all leaders publicly pronouncing AIBOA is an imperative

-just after 3 years of inception of AIBOA.
+years of inception of AIBOA.

 While from 1970 AIBEA was itself divided into two camps of all cadre